-- The school building is fully accessible on the ground floor for all pupils with physical disabilities. - The outside play areas are flat and almost completely accessible to wheelchair users. - Wheelchair access to all buildings that are used day-to-day. - Disabled car park space by the ramped access to the dining hall. - There are ramps from all external areas into the building - Disabled toilet facilities available with wheelchair access. - Adapted/specialised furniture provided to meet individual needs. - Private meeting to enable confidential meetings to take place with SENDCo, staff, support staff and parents. - Space for small group work and individualised work for targeted learners. - Children's work is shown to be valued by use in displays around school. - The outdoor learning environment is being developed to enhance pupil's health and well-being. - Access issues take priority in adaptations and improvement of the learning environment. - There are regular health and safety checks to maintain a clear, hazard free environment;
+- The school building is fully accessible on the ground floor for all pupils with physical disabilities. - The outside play areas are flat and almost completely accessible to wheelchair users. - Wheelchair access to all buildings that are used day-to-day. - Disabled car park space by the ramped access to the dining hall. - There are ramps from all external areas into the building - Accessible toilet facilities available with wheelchair access (ground floor in the new entrance area). - Adapted/specialised furniture provided to meet individual needs.

+- Private meeting space to enable confidential meetings to take place with SENDCo, staff, support staff and parents. - Space for small group work and individualised work for targeted learners. - Children's work at all levels of attainment is shown to be valued by use in displays around school. - The outdoor learning environment is being developed to enhance pupil's health and well-being. - Access issues take priority in adaptations and improvement of the learning environment. - There are regular health and safety checks to maintain a clear, hazard free environment;